cyberrumor/ammo/README.md

 # Disclaimer
 - I waive all liability.
 Use at your own risk.
-- This will rename your downloads when you try to install them to have sane names.
+- When you install a file from ~/Downloads, the filename may be sanitized.
 - This will remove symlinks and empty directories from your game dir.